usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 ramping steps can be applied to the design of new bowling alleys, resulting in an accessible bowling alley.
 Unlike in the case of pool lifts above, appropriate technical standards for ramps are applicable.
-However, ADAAG contains no &quot;scoping&quot; for bowling alleys.In other words, it does not specify how many alleys need to be accessible.
+However, ADAAG contains no &quot;scoping&quot; for bowling alleys.
+In other words, it does not specify how many alleys need to be accessible.
 As a result, if a reasonable number, but at least one, of the alleys is designed to be accessible, no ADA violation will be found.